12 Sphynx Cats Show Why Hairless Cats Are Superior

 In Summary...

 It is easy to differentiate Sphynx cats from other domestic cat breeds by their hairlessness.
-However, they have other physical attributes that make them stand out, such as their large ears, eyes, and muscular body.
+However, they have other physical attributes that make them stand out, such as their large ears, eyes, and muscular bodies.

 But aside from their physical appearance, they have a personality that is typically unheard of among other felines.
 In fact, some people describe them as half dog, half cat!